 Protect the public by actively promoting safe, competent, and ethical nursing care.

-The Government of Newfoundland and Labrador (NL) has granted the College of Licensed Practical Nurses of Newfoundland and Labrador (CLPNNL) the legislative authority to regulate the practice of all LPNs in the province.
-This legislation is set forth in the LPN Act and LPN Regulations, as well as the College By-laws.
+The Government of Newfoundland and Labrador (NL) has granted the authority to the College of Licensed Practical Nurses of Newfoundland and Labrador (CLPNNL) to regulate the practice of LPNs in the province.
+This authority is set forth in the LPN Act and LPN Regulations.

 Licensed Practical Nurses (LPNs) are health professionals regulated by the Licensed Practical Nurses Act.
 The College of Licensed Practical Nurses of Newfoundland and Labrador (CLPNNL) in accordance with the Licensed Practical Nurses Act has the legislative responsibility for regulating the professional practice of LPNs in Newfoundland and Labrador.